 - Sanitise hands on entry

-- Leave the building promptly at the end of teaching and maintain 2m distance from others at all times
+- Maintain 2m distance from others at all times

 - Observe the one way system in the Faculty building

-If you have any symptoms, please don't attend any face to face sessions, but follow the instructions issued by the University about testing and self isolation.
+If you have any symptoms, please follow the instructions issued by the University about testing and self isolation.

 The following links will give you some further detail about our new procedures, and who to contact if you have any concerns.